 If you have fled from El Salvador, you may qualify for either refugee status or asylum status in the U.S. If you are currently not in the United States, you must apply for refugee status, but those who make it to the U.S.-Mexican border may apply for asylum status.
 Both statuses give legal protection to immigrants who are afraid to return home.
 Those approved for refugee or asylum status are authorized to seek work in the U.S. and may apply for lawful permanent residence – a green card – after only a year.

 Not every Salvadoran will qualify for refugee or asylum status.
 Immigrants applying for asylum or refugee status should first discuss their particular case with an experienced Michigan or Ohio immigration attorney.
-Sam Shihab & Associates has four offices in the U.S. but we work with clients from all over the world.
+Shihab Burke, LLC, Attorneys At Law has four offices in the U.S. but we work with clients from all over the world.
 The right immigration lawyer can also see to it that all of your legal paperwork and documents are in order, since any errors could delay approval for refugee or asylum status.

 Honestly, very few immigrants are eventually approved for asylum status in the United States.
 Only one in twenty of the immigrants who received green cards in 2011 entered the U.S. as asylum seekers.
 Yet the imperative for legal protection is greater now than ever.
 Drug wars and gang violence dominate much of Central America, while ethnic violence and religious warfare continue to pose threats in north Africa, the Middle East, and other parts of the globe.